pepstock-org/chartjs-plugin-annotation/README.md

 {
     plugins: {
         annotation: {
-            // Defines when the annotations are drawn.
-            // This allows positioning of the annotation relative to the other
-            // elements of the graph.
-            //
-            // Should be one of: afterDraw, afterDatasetsDraw, beforeDraw, beforeDatasetsDraw
             // See http://www.chartjs.org/docs/#advanced-usage-creating-plugins
             drawTime: 'afterDatasetsDraw', // (default)

-            // Double-click speed in ms used to distinguish single-clicks from
-            // double-clicks whenever you need to capture both.
-When listening for
-            // both click and dblclick, click events will be delayed by this
-            // amount.
             dblClickSpeed: 350, // ms (default)

             // Fires when an annotation is hovered.